-There are two practical questions that cannot be ignored in the discussion of evidence synthesis for the intervention effect.
-The first is the scope of the relevant variables.
-The basis of evidence synthesis methods is the transportability of intervention effects across study populations.
-In the meta-analysis literature, the relevant variables are called prognostic variables in the case of transportability on summary measures involving a single intervention, e.g. conditional mean outcome of a treatment arm in a clinical trial.
-These variables are called effect modifiers in the case of transportability on effect measures \parencite{vanderweele2007four}.
-Effect modifiers, which are a subset of prognostic variables, are more suitable for evidence synthesis as the total number of collected variables in both populations can be rather limited.
-Moreover, transportability on single-intervention summary measure is unlikely to hold due to unmeasured factors that impact the outcome level, such as the overall quality of healthcare.
+Two practical questions must be addressed before performing evidence synthesis.
+The first concerns the scope of the relevant variables.
+Evidence synthesis methods fundamentally rely on transportability of intervention effects across study populations.
+For transportability on summary measures involving a single intervention, the relevant variables required are referred to as prognostic variables in the meta-analysis literature.
+An instance of such summary measures is the conditional mean outcome of a treatment arm in a clinical trial.
+In contrast, for transportability of effect measures, the required relevant variables are referred to as effect modifiers \citep{vanderweele2007four}.
+These form only a subset of the prognostic variables, which makes them effective for evidence synthesis, as the variables simultaneously collected in all populations are often limited.
+Moreover, transportability on a single-intervention summary measure is less likely to hold in the first place due to unmeasured prognostic factors that influence the outcome level, such as overall quality of healthcare.

 The second question concerns the overlap between populations.
-For example, if the data source is a clinical trial, the target population may include a group of subjects which are not part of the inclusion criteria of the trial.
-When there is a lack of population overlap, the synthesized evidence runs the risk of being biased because it relies on extrapolating intervention effects.
-The external validity may be restored using a trimmed target population relative to the source population to avoid extrapolation \parencite{chen2021generalizability}.
-However, the new, artificially defined target population can be hard to translate into any sensible cohort in reality.
-When there are multiple source trials available that examine the interventions of interest, the overlap may be achieved by treating the source trials as one collective, large data source.
-While individual source trials may exhibit overlap violations with respect to the target population, the risk of unintended extrapolation is reduced when multiple trials are jointly taken into account.
+For example, if the source population is derived from a clinical trial, the target population may include individuals which do not meet the trial's inclusion criteria.
+A lack of overlap results in biased synthesized effects, because the evidence synthesis involves extrapolating intervention effects to the target population.
+Extrapolation may be avoided by trimming the original target population relative to the source population, thereby restoring overlap \citep{chen2023generalizability}.
+However, the artificially trimmed target population may not correspond to any real-world cohort, which undermines interpretability of the synthesized effect.
+When multiple source populations are available for the interventions of interest, overlap may be achieved by treating these source populations as a single joint source population.
+Although individual source populations may violate overlap with respect to the target population, pooling multiple source populations reduces the risk of unintended extrapolation of intervention effects.